 How Do You Clean Your House From Lice?

-Despite the fact that head lice will not be able to survive off of the head, many families, school nurses and even pediatricians still insist that cleaning the home from top to bottom including vacuuming, disinfecting surfaces, boiling hair accessories and laundering anything and everything your family may come into contact with is necessary.
+Despite the fact that head lice will not be able to survive off of the head, many families, school nurses, and even pediatricians still insist that cleaning the home from top to bottom, including vacuuming, disinfecting surfaces, boiling hair accessories, and laundering anything and everything your family may come into contact with is necessary.
 Often, this is the part of head lice treatment that families find to be most stressful.
 When you understand the physiology of lice and the environment they need to survive, you will comprehend why this is absolutely unnecessary.
 However, we still understand that, for peace of mind, some families need to do at least something to the home to address a lice infestation.
-Often, when speaking with my clients, I tell them that while it is not necessary to do anything with the home, they should do whatever they needed to do to feel at ease.
-These are a few of the practical things I suggest if they continue to insist that some type of cleaning needed to be done to the home.
+Often, when speaking with our clients, we tell them that while it is not necessary to do anything with the home, they should do whatever they need to do to feel at ease.
+These are a few of the practical things we suggest if they continue to insist that they want to clean the house.

 The absolute very best way to address head lice in the home is to address the home in which head lice live – the human head.
+To ensure that the head is properly treated, use a proven lice treatment method that addresses both the live bugs and all of the nits that are laid on the hair strands.
+Our at-home lice treatment will accomplish this.
 By effectively treating the head and making it an unsuitable environment in which to live, head lice will die within 24 hours.
-They need to feed on the blood from the human scalp to be able to survive, and without it, in a 24 hour period they will die.
+They need to feed on the blood from the human scalp to be able to survive, and without it, in a 24 hour period, they will die.

-Put hair accessories that your family has used in the last 24 hours in a zip lock back and leave it in the freezer overnight.
-I cannot stress enough that head lice do not like to leave the human head, but in the off chance a bug happened to take a jaunt onto a hair accessory, leaving it in the freezer overnight will ensure that anything on them is dead.
+Put hair accessories that your family has used in the last 24 hours in a zip lock back and leave them in the freezer overnight.
+We cannot stress enough that head lice do not like to leave the human head, but in the off chance that a bug happened to take a jaunt onto a hair accessory, leaving it in the freezer overnight will ensure that anything on the accessory will die.

 Use a lint roller on surfaces your family’s head may have come into contact with like couches, car seats, seat belts, recliners, pillows, curtains, stuffed animals – you name it, go for it if it makes you feel better.
-Same with laundry — it's not necessary to wash the sheets as we leave you with a follow-up plan for the head, but if you are self-treating, it is a good idea to wash the sheets.
+Same with laundry — it's not necessary to wash the sheets or add lice pillows on a hot dryer setting as we leave you with a follow-up plan for the head, but if you are self-treating, it is a good idea to wash the sheets.